clickonetwo/ddns-monitor/doc/Instructions.md

    ```

 At this point, the Dynamic DNS monitor service is installed and will run the next time you reboot your computer.

+## Upgrade

+To upgrade your version of the DDNS monitor:

+1. Download the build for your platform from the [latest release of ddns-monitor](https://github.com/clickonetwo/ddns-monitor/releases/latest).
+2. Move the downloaded build to its install directory, renaming it so that it replaces the existing version in that directory.

+Because configuration file changes are backwards-compatible,
+you are not required to configure the monitor
+when you upgrade it.

 ## Configuration

 The configuration instructions for `ddns-monitor` are the same for all platforms.
 You *must* configure it before running it as a monitoring service.
 If it’s launched as a service without being configured, it will log an error message and then quit.